-- “That direction instruction in alphabet coding facilitates ealy reading aquisition is one of the most well-established conclusions of behavioral science.”
+- “That direct instruction in alphabet coding facilitates early reading acquisition is one of the most well-established conclusions of behavioral science.”
 (Stanvich, 1994 in “Are discrepancy-based Definitions of Dyslexia Empirically Defensible?”)

-- “Good readers rely primarily on the letters in a word rather than context or pictures to identify familiar and unfamilar words.”
+- “Good readers rely primarily on the letters in a word rather than context or pictures to identify familiar and unfamiliar words.”
 (Ehri, 1994 in “Development of the Ability to Read Words: Update”)